monad-developers/kuru-terminal/goldsky-mirror/README.md

 # Goldsky Mirror for KuruOrderBook

-This repository contains the components needed to index KuruOrderBook contract logs using Goldsky Mirror Pipeline.
+This repository contains the components needed to index KuruOrderBook contract events (Trade) using Goldsky Mirror Pipeline.

 ## Directory Structure